sanderslagman/adventofcode2025/README.md

 - 🎯 **Part 2**: Detects patterns repeated at least twice (111, 12341234, 1212121212)
 - 📊 Processes large ranges efficiently
 - 🔍 Comprehensive pattern detection algorithms

+### 🎁 Day 3: Battery Joltage Calculator
+*"The escalator needs power, and we've got batteries to spare!"*

+The underground escalator is offline and needs joltage from battery banks.
+Each bank contains multiple batteries with joltage ratings from 1-9.
+We need to select the optimal batteries to produce maximum joltage.

+**Features:**
+- ⚡ **Part 1**: Selects 2 batteries per bank for maximum 2-digit joltage
+- ⚡ **Part 2**: Selects 12 batteries per bank for maximum 12-digit joltage
+- 🧮 Uses greedy algorithm for optimal battery selection

 ## 🚀 Getting Started